 So here I’m making these delectable sweets for D, cherishing each moment and thanking my mom-in-law for passing down a piece of the family tradition to me!

-Now, the molds does make, making the Sandesh lot easier and fun but you can definitely make them without any molds too.
+Now, the molds do make, making the Sandesh lot easier and fun but you can definitely make them without any molds too.

 Just shape them into any size or forms you like, the easiest one is a ball and stick some dry fruits on top.